 You can leave the ending without giving any value if you want to get a substring from the index as provided until the end of the string.

-You can even chose to not to provide a begin or an end index, in which case the whole string gets returned as the substring without stripping off any characters out of the main string.
+You can even choose to not to provide a begin or an end index, in which case the whole string gets returned as the substring without stripping off any characters out of the main string.

 Related Article: Code Introspection In Python